lucasgm18/lucasgm18/README.md

 ## 🧔 About me :
-<p> I am a young technology enthusiast, and I am currently studying systems analysis and development at the ETE - Advogado José David Gil Rodrigues and at Wyden. </p>
+<p> I'm a passionate developer with a degree in Systems Analysis and Development and currently pursuing a degree in Software Engineering.
+I love programming and the challenges that come with it.
+My favorite programming language is Java, but I enjoy exploring and working with various other languages and technologies. </p>